• Skip to primary navigation

 4 fillete of crispy fried fish on a plat, covered with parsley sauce.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter.
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

-Instead of serving this dish with french fries, why not serve the fish with a helping of spicy mushroom fried rice.
+Instead of serving this dish with french fries, why not serve the fish with a helping of spicy mushroom fried rice?
 Alternatively, you could serve it with mushroom and pea risotto.

 If you are looking for vegetables to serve with this dish, try a helping of traditional mushy peas.
 Or for a lighter option serve with my orzo pasta summer salad.

-Can I freeze fish Milanese
+Can I freeze fish Milanese?

 If you make this recipe with frozen fish fillets that have been defrosted, I would not recommend freezing.